McCoy Air Force Base: Joint Civil-Military Use: McCoy AFB and the Orlando-McCoy Jetport

-In the early 1960s, the then-Orlando Herndon Airport began to start providing commercial jet service.
-However, its World War II era 6,000-foot runways were dangerously short to handle the new Boeing 707, Convair 880 and Douglas DC-8 commercial passenger jets.
+In the early 1960s, the then-Orlando Herndon Airport began to start providing commercial jet service, but its World War II-era 6,000-foot runways were dangerously short to handle the new Boeing 707, Convair 880, and Douglas DC-8 commercial passenger jets.
 In addition, the air terminal built in 1951 was inadequate to accommodate the increasing number of passengers.
-McCoy Air Force Base, with its two 12,000-foot runways, was more than capable of safely accommodating the passenger jets.
+McCoy AFB, with its two 12,000-foot runways, was more than capable of safely accommodating the passenger jets.

-In 1962 an agreement was worked out between the Air Force and the City of Orlando for the joint-use of one of the runways (18L/36R) for airline operations, and the purchase of two former AGM-28 Hound Dog missile storage hangars in the northeast corner of the installation by the city for conversion into a passenger air terminal for use by Delta, Eastern, and National Airlines.
+In 1962, an agreement was worked out between the Air Force and the City of Orlando for the joint use of one of the runways (18L/36R) for airline operations, and the purchase of two former AGM-28 Hound Dog missile storage hangars in the northeast corner of the installation by the city for conversion into a passenger air terminal for use by Delta, Eastern, and National Airlines.
 The Orlando-McCoy Jetport opened in 1964, with Delta Air Lines being the first airline to offer jet passenger service to the new Orlando-McCoy Jetport with Delta's DC-8 Fanjet aircraft.
 By 1968, all airline operations had moved from Herndon Airport to the new Orlando-McCoy Jetport.

-With the opening of Walt Disney World in 1971, the amount of air traffic increased substantially, especially with Boeing 727, Boeing 737 and Douglas DC-9 aircraft.
-As a result, the agreement with the Air Force was amended to allow for an expansion of the civil airport facilities.
-Additional acreage was provided to Orlando east of the airfield in 1972 and two modern airport terminals were constructed between 1978 and 1981, along with improved parking and other infrastructure.
-With the improved civil airport at McCoy, the new wide-body Boeing 747, Douglas DC-10, and Lockheed L-1011 TriStar airliners began scheduled service.
+With the opening of Walt Disney World in 1971, the amount of air traffic increased substantially, especially with Boeing 727, Boeing 737, and Douglas DC-9 aircraft.
+As a result, the agreement with the Air Force was amended to allow for an expansion of the civilian airport facilities.
+Additional acreage was provided to Orlando east of the airfield in 1972, and two modern airport terminals were constructed between 1978 and 1981, along with improved parking and other infrastructure.
+With the improved civilian airport at McCoy, the new wide-body Boeing 747, Douglas DC-10, and Lockheed L-1011 TriStar airliners began scheduled service.

 Cuban Missile Crisis

-On 14 October 1962, a Lockheed U-2 from the 4080th Strategic Reconnaissance Wing at Laughlin Air Force Base, Texas piloted by Major Richard S. Heyser, USAF, launched from Edwards AFB, California for a high altitude reconnaissance flight over Cuba.
-Arriving over the island an hour after sunrise, Heyser photographed the Soviet military installing nuclear armed SS-4 medium range and SS-5 intermediate range ballistic missiles in Cuba, thereby precipitating the Cuban Missile Crisis.
+On 14 October 1962, a Lockheed U-2 from the 4080th Strategic Reconnaissance Wing at Laughlin Air Force Base, Texas, piloted by Major Richard S. Heyser, USAF, launched from Edwards AFB, California, for a high-altitude reconnaissance flight over Cuba.
+Arriving over the island an hour after sunrise, Heyser photographed the Soviet military installing nuclear armed SS-4 medium-range and SS-5 intermediate-range ballistic missiles in Cuba, thereby precipitating the Cuban Missile Crisis.